Frequently Asked Questions

 Yes.
 All savings accounts are insured up to $250,000 by the NCUA, the National Credit Union Administration, an agency of the federal government.

 A credit union exists to serve a specific group of people, such as a group of employees or the members of a professional or religious group.
 This is called a "field of membership."
 The field of membership may include where they live, where they work, or their membership in a social or economic group.

-Jessop Community FCU will be closed on Thursday, November 27th and Friday, November 28th for the Thanksgiving holiday.
+Jessop Community FCU will be closed on Friday, April 3, 2015 for Good Friday.

 Log in to access your Jessop@Home account.